RM plc: RM computers

 From the AX model onwards RM computers were PC compatible.
 The 'X Series' was supplemented by the VX, using the new, 32-bit 80386 processor, marketed as a standalone CAD workstation or network fileserver.
 RM released M Series computers, primarily used as diskless network clients, using the 80286 and later 80386 processors.
 These used the Micro Channel architecture that featured in the IBM PS/2, which was faster than the standard ISA architecture, but failed to gain widespread acceptance.
 RM's fileserver platform became its 'E Series' computers, using the similarly short-lived EISA architecture and using a tower case to allow space for multiple hard disks.
 These fileservers ran Microsoft LAN Manager (on Microsoft OS/2) preconfigured with client Operating System files (Windows 3.0 and later 3.1) for remote booting and bundled with RM-developed tools for managing network users, client PCs and applications.
 This was sold as RM Net LM.

 The success of PC compatibility as a worldwide standard changed RM's focus from complete in-house design of circuit boards, peripherals and firmware to the assembly and integration of hardware components sourced predominantly from the Far East.
 The hardware within RM server and desktop PCs was no longer significantly different from mainstream PCs from other vendors.

-In the mid-90s RM released the Window Box system which used Windows 95., as well as RM Connect, for education and successor to RM Net LM.
+In the mid-90s RM released the Window Box system which used Windows 95, as well as RM Connect, for education and as a successor to RM Net LM.
 RM Connect comprised Microsoft operating systems at the server (Windows NT and successors) and client (Windows 3.11, Windows 95 and successors), in-house coded tools for managing the network, a predefined software configuration and applications such as Microsoft Office.
 Diskless network client PCs were discontinued as the client operating system from Windows 95 onwards had become too large to transfer over the LAN to multiple PCs in a timely manner, so local hard disks were required.
 From version 2.4 RM Connect was renamed RM Community Connect.

 In the new millennium RM offered laptops and tablets that bore its name.
 These were manufactured by Asus and others.

 In 2013 RM ceased hardware manufacture to focus on software and services.

 Software

 The company offered a range of educational software including the Kaleidos Virtual learning environment, MathsAlive, DiscoverAlive, Living Library and SuccessMaker, as well as an e-book library management system, RM Books, developed for the education market.
 They also package software titles from other companies to allow easy centralized installation on RM networks.
 In 2005 RM was awarded the contract for Glow (formally known as Scottish Schools Digital Network (SSDN) National Intranet project).
 Under the five-year, £37.5 million project, all 32 Local Authorities, over 3,000 schools and over 800,000 education users plus parents had access to Glow.

-RM Education's current proprietary software offerings are focused on cloud delivery – including RM Unify (IdP and SSO), RM Integris (School MIS), RM Finance, and RM Easimaths.
+RM Education's proprietary software offerings are focused on cloud delivery – including RM Unify (IdP and SSO), RM Integris (School MIS), RM Finance, and RM Easimaths.